 Well, there go Matt Continetti’s free lunches on K Street.

-, released today from Doubleday.
+Former National Review intern, current Weekly Standard reporter Matthew Continetti is author of the new book The K Street Gang: The Rise and Fall of the Republican Machine, released today from Doubleday.
 He recently talked to NRO editor Kathryn Lopez about the book, money and politics, and the GOP.

 Kathryn Jean Lopez: Are lobbyists really a “danger to our democracy?”

 Matthew Continetti: That depends on how much influence we allow lobbyists to have on public-policy decisions, which should be the domain of elected officials, who are accountable to the people.
 No one elects lobbyists, who are accountable only to their clients.
 A lobbyist is anyone who has contact with elected officials in behalf of a third party.
 There is a place for that sort of person, who is typically extremely well compensated for his efforts, in the political arena.

 Certainly the Founders gave us an interest-based, pluralist, constitutional regime in which various interests squabble over political questions.
 And, as many point out, a lobbyist, or someone who “petitions” the government for “redress of grievances,” is one of three professions that the Bill of Rights names and protects (the other two are clergymen and journalists).

 But what happens when lobbyists, rather than urging a specific policy, get to write the policy themselves?
 What happens when lobbyists ply susceptible lawmakers with expensive dinners, paid junkets, and tickets to sporting events and concerts?
 What happens when lobbyists use their influence to warp public debate, so that the polity ends up devoting time and energy to what should probably have been a trivial issue?
 And what happens when the lobbyists themselves are so consumed by greed that they lose sight of, and respect for, the law?